akhilgarg/FarmerMarket/README.md

-# FarmerMarket
+# FarmerMarket Checkout System
-Farmer market checkout system
+The application is a web based solution opened at http://<IP>:5000/

+# Use application Using Dockerfile
+cd FarmerMarket
+docker docker build . -t farmer_image
+docker run  --net=host  -p 5000:5000 --name farmer_image_container farmer_image

-# steps to start the application
+# Steps to start the application using code base:
-Go to directory having checkout.py and then run python checkout.py
+git clone codebase
+cd FarmerMarket/FarmerMarket
+python3 checkout.py

+# Note
-# The items in grocery store along with prices can be added in json file in the code and UI will display automatically them.
+The items in grocery store along with prices can be added in json file in the code and UI will display automatically them.

-# start application through Docker file as below: